cfware/babel-plugin-bare-import-rewrite/README.md

 ### fsPath

 Setting this option `true` forces use of platform specific path separators.
+This changes the default value of `modulesDir` to the absolute filesystem path of `node_modules`.
 This should generally be used when using absolute filesystem paths for bundling.

 ### ignorePrefixes